Got Too Much Stuff? Try This Simple Declutter Plan Of Action {Free Printable}

 25. anything you’re tired of dusting

-What to Do With Your Stuff
+Here’s What to Do With Your Old Stuff

 No judgements here.
 If you need to chuck your decluttered items into the trash just to have it GONE, then you need to do what’s right for YOU.
-Use a heavy-duty black trash bag and lose the guilt.
+Use a heavy-duty black trashbag and lose the guilt.

-Donate (immediately — you don’t want boxed clutter sitting around to be re-absorbed)
+Donate immediately: You don’t want boxed clutter sitting around to be re-absorbed

-Re-gift (haha, had to see if you were paying attention — please don’t actually do that)
+Re-gift: (haha) Had to see if you were paying attention – please don’t actually do that.

 1. Read these two posts:

-4. Follow the Declutter Plan of Action and celebrate every milestone (100… 200… 300…) with a happy dance! 🙂
+4. Follow the Declutter Plan of Action and celebrate every milestone (100… 200… 300…) with a happy dance!

 1. Great Tips!
 I have a huge shed full of STUFF that is so totally overwhelming.
 I will try our your 10 things/10 minutes strategy.